Literacy and Numeracy Catch-up Funding

-The literacy and numeracy catch-up premium gives schools additional funding from the Department for Education to support our Year 7 pupils who did not achieve at least level 4 in reading or mathematics at the end of key stage 2 (KS2).
+The literacy and numeracy catch-up premium gives schools additional funding from the Department of Education to support our Year 7 pupils who did not achieve at least level 4 in reading and/or mathematics at the end of Key Stage 2.

 What we do?